sharpchen/Eva-Theme.nvim/README.md

 Specify colors for dark and light variants, specified values will be taken while the rest remains default.

 > [!CAUTION]
-> All highlight groups uses certain overrided color will be affected,
+> All highlight groups uses certain overridden color will be affected,
 > something unexpected might happen.
-To override more specificly, use [override_highlight](#override-highlight).
+To override more specifically, use [override_highlight](#override-highlight).

 > [!TIP]
 > For palette structure, see: [palette.lua](https://github.com/sharpchen/Eva-Theme.nvim/blob/master/lua/Eva-Theme/palette.lua)